Episode 003: Show Notes

 Remember that editors are people too.
 Relate to them on a human level.

 Tell everyone about your piece.
 Re-tweet it, add it to your email signature, add it to your website.

-- Keep “give, give, get” in mind every step of the way.
+- Keep the “give, give, get” formula in mind every step of the way.
 Give like it’s a friend, give a good story, and take advantage of whatever you get.